20/12 7:30 PM

 Switzerland’s captain and most capped player actually likes to be at the heart of the opposition’s covering triangle.
 It has a big advantage in that he draws attention to himself once the ball comes into him, therefore opening up several options to pass it on to free teammates.

 Xhaka is always open to receive the ball, and Leverkusen play through him more than any other player in the entire Bundesliga.
-He’s had 2,893 touches of the ball over the first 25 matchdays, which is some 600 more than the next best player in the division, VfB Stuttgart's Waldemar Anton (2,252).
+He’s had 2,893 touches of the ball over the first 25 matchdays, which was some 600 more than the next best player in the division, VfB Stuttgart's Waldemar Anton (2,252).

 Granit Xhaka always offers himself for a pass, and likes to move within an opposition covering triangle. - DFL Deutsche Fußball Liga